| This is the 203rd story of Our Life Logs |

 The position would contract me for two years with a salary equivalent to what I had earned as a serving Corps member.
 Two weeks after the interview, I got the call saying I had the job!
 I was filled with unspeakable joy.

 It was such an encouragement in life that I soon forgot all the hardship I had faced.
-I worked relentlessly, took trainings, and honed my business skills.
+I worked relentlessly, took training courses, and honed my business skills.
 I didn’t want to lose focus on becoming a better person.
 I wanted more out of my life.

 18 months into my contract, I decided that I wanted to further my education overseas.
 I approached my father to assist me in raising funds to fulfill my dream.
 He told me he would seek for a loan and help in the best way he could.
 Having a family member outside the country could be a golden opportunity to elevate our family out of poverty.
 We were all so hopeful.